 • Communicate ideas, concepts and artworks in professional visual form.

-• Use verbal language effectively to convey ideas and insights intelligibly and achieve own purposes.
+• Use verbal language effectively to convey ideas and insights intelligibly and achieve one's own purposes.

 Associated Assessment Criteria for Exit Level Outcome 5: